-Table 2: Open comments all respondents: CBT programs & culture & safety training • Seafarers are more inclined to take a CBT course, yes your course is overdue.
-The course is timely and the structure enables the seafarer to be with his family • Most crews have their own laptop and they all have smart phones • The internet is still expensive out here to have at home.
-But there are internet cafes. • Has to be free of charge or they won't do it • Do the course bilingual Comm ents about culture and safety training • This is a very timely course. • This is a very timely course.
-Companies should address safety behaviour and right conduct. • • Companies should address safety behaviour and right conduct.
-Regions are also culturally different, and there are many regions in Philippines.
-We had one cook who wouldn't
+Table 2: Open comments all respondents: CBT programs & culture & safety training

+- Seafarers are more inclined to take a CBT course, yes your course is overdue.
+The course is timely and the structure enables the seafarer to be with his family - Most crews have their own laptop and they all have smart phones - The internet is still expensive out here to have at home.
+But there are internet cafes. - Has to be free of charge or they won't do it - Do the course bilingual

+Comments about culture and safety training

+- This is a very timely course. - Companies should address safety behaviour and right conduct. - Regions are also culturally different, and there are many regions in Philippines.
+We had one cook who wouldn't work with a guy from another region. - We don't teach culture but we do experience culture problems.
+There are culture problems also between the regions. - We will only offer something on culture if the owner (shipowner) wants it.